andraugust/andraugust.github.io/index.md

  <tr class="notebook-table">
    <td width="50%" class="full">
        <p style="opacity:0.5"><em>2017-12</em></p>
-       <p>This post documents the use of CNNs for classification on The Functional Map of the World dataset.
-I look at fine-tuning, the effect of sample size distribution, and the effect of including spatial context.</p>
+       <p>This post documents the use of CNNs for satellite image classification on The Functional Map of the World dataset.
+I look at fine-tuning, the effect of sample size distribution, and the effect of adding spatial context.</p>
    </td>
    <td width="50%" class="full">
        <a href="/fmow/"><img src="fmow/notebook-im-probability.png"></a>